 - “When has Bill and the finance team worked well with us, and what did we do to make that happen?” and

 - “How could we design this change to be good enough for the team and those impacted?
 What about this is already going on?
 How did we do that?”

 The Progress Focused Questioning would change how you approach things and other people leading to your ability to make progress and be calmer while getting the work done.
 The idea is that you would be able to see someone else’s perspective and share your viewpoint differently to help change happen through your leadership capacity.

 Some people are skeptical about leadership development programs.
 How do you help leaders overcome their skepticism?

 Small changes and more of what they are doing that is working becomes amplified.
-Change is inevitable, and while change is happening, they may not notice it until we reflect on what is working well and how it happened.
+Change is inevitable, and while change is happening, we may not notice it until we reflect on what is working well and how it happened.

-What one story do you have about your time at that shows it has made a difference in someone’s leadership role?
+What one story do you have about your time that shows it has made a difference in someone’s leadership role?

 I send the class articles, tools, and a small fieldwork task each month between sessions.
 The field-field for April was completing ‘Action planning for short-term visible goals.’
 It is meant to build on what we have been co-constructed since January.
 One of the leaders sent me their fieldwork with this response, “Thanks for all your work.
 I feel as though I am coming into my own in my current position from our meetings and this fieldwork.”
 Leadership development… leaders come into their own through a Leadership Development community of support.